Collection & Access

 Personal access to the Archives may be granted by prior appointment with the Archive Office to bona fide scholars and researchers.
 Scholars and researchers are required to specify the information they are seeking, complete the appropriate request or copyright forms and agree to abide by the Society’s rules for researchers.

-There is no research fee and therefore no charge for enquiry work but a donation to the Friends of the Archives towards the Friends conservation programme is welcome.
+There is no research fee and therefore no charge for enquiry work but a donation to the Friends of the Collections towards the Friends conservation programme is welcome.
 Payment may be made by personal cheque (in pounds sterling) payable to: “Society of Apothecaries” or by bank transfer marked “Archive Donation” to Sort Code 18-00-02, A/c 05959640.

 Microfilm copies exist for many of the major series of the Society’s pre-20th-century records.
 These microfilms are on open access through the London Metropolitan Archives at 40 Northampton Road England EC1R 0HB and online at https://www.cityoflondon.gov.uk/things-to-do/history-and-heritage/london-metropolitan-archives e-mail ask.lma@cityoflondon.gov.uk